 Maternity leave, also known as parental leave, is your time for you to relax and prepare for your new baby, as well as care for your baby after birth.
 The following tips may be useful in finding an agreement that works for you, your employer, and your new child: Estimate How Much Leave You Will Need One of the first things your employer will ask you is how much time you … [Read more...] about 4 Tips about Maternity Leave

 If you have become unemployed through no fault of your own, applying for unemployment benefits is an essential first step to carry you over until you are hired for your next job.
 There are some basic qualifications that need to be met, including having already worked a certain number of weeks and hours.
-Typically, if your employer lays you off due to lack of work or … [Read more...] about Applying for Unemployment
+Typically, if your employer lays you off due to lack of work or … [Read more...] about How Do I Apply for Unemployment?

 If you are pregnant, planning to have a family, or find yourself the main support for one or more children, choosing a profitable career path becomes a priority.
 However, time might seem to be your enemy.
 One way to streamline your route to a worthwhile job is through an apprenticeship.
 At a basic level, being an apprentice means learning while on the job.
 Although sometimes … [Read more...] about Is an Apprenticeship a Good Option for You?